 Coming from Osaka?
 This one-day bus tour departing from Umeda hits Arashiyama, Kiyomizu-dera, the Golden Pavilion, and more.

 While we do our best to ensure it’s correct, information is subject to change.
-This article was first published in March, 2018.
-Last updated in January 2024, by Maria Danuco.
+This article was first published in March, 2018 and updated in January 2024 by Maria Danuco.
+Last updated in February 2025.

 Get the best Japan Cheapo hacks direct to your inbox